 While a degree is a degree, having one from certain schools seems to carry more clout.
 A film degree from the University of Toronto is well respected in the filmmaking industry.

-For graduate students, the Cinema Studies Institute at the University of Toronto offers Masters and PhD programs in Cinema Studies.
+For graduate students, the Cinema Studies Institute at the University of Toronto offers Master’s and Ph.D. programs in Cinema Studies.

 Core courses focus on practical topics such as film analysis and putting film history and theory in perspective to today’s art market.
-Advanced courses include deep study of specialized topics.
+Advanced courses include a deep study of specialized topics.

 Established in 1908, UBC is British Columbia’s oldest university.
-The university is ranked among the top 20 public universities worldwide and top three in Canada.
+The university is ranked among the top 20 public universities worldwide and the top three in Canada.
 Three former Canadian Prime Ministers were educated at UBC.

-Theatre and Film at UBC offers several different degrees in the study of Theatre and Film.
+Theatre and Film at UBC offer several different degrees in the study of Theatre and Film.
 Included in these programs is an interaction of studies of other disciplines.

-Toronto Film School offers in person on campus diploma programs that are designed to quickly qualify students for a career in entertainment, fashion, design, or video games.
+Toronto Film School offers in-person on-campus diploma programs that are designed to quickly qualify students for a career in entertainment, fashion, design, or video games.

-Started in 2003, the school’s courses are designed to prepare students for a career in acting, film production, graphic design and interactive media, and writing for film and TV.
+Starting in 2003, the school’s courses are designed to prepare students for a career in acting, film production, graphic design, and interactive media, and writing for film and TV.

 Students will be filming, editing, performing, writing, and designing with the guidance of media industry professionals who are successful in their fields.
 This way, graduates are well prepared for careers within the entertainment industry

 Established in 1948, Ryerson has a fine degree program for visual arts.
 Ryerson’s School of Image Arts is internationally recognized as a top undergraduate school offering specialized instruction in film and photography.

-The education given has a balance of studio, lecture, and lab courses that includes real work both in fine arts and in commercial production.
+Additionally, the education given has a balance of studio, lecture, and lab courses that includes real work both in fine arts and in commercial production.

 Course studies are designed so that students gain skills in all aspects of filmmaking.
 This includes writing, directing, cinematography, production design, and editing.

-Many Ryerson degreed graduates have achieved big things in their careers as producers, directors, editors and cinematographers.
+Many Ryerson degreed graduates have achieved big things in their careers as producers, directors, editors, and cinematographers.